 Employees need a car allowance policy to be concise and consistent.
 They need to understand the nuances of the policy and what they need to document to get their reimbursements.
-There should be nothing complex or complicated about the employer policy on car allowances.
+There should be nothing complex or complicated about the reimbursement policy on car allowances.
 It's recommended by finance departments and accounting personnel to make it as effortless as possible for all stakeholders, whether it's the employer or employee.

 How can Fyle help with car allowances?

 If you have employees who are using their vehicles for business reasons, you need to have a business policy in place.
 Fyle, as an expense management software, provides a comprehensive solution that fits your employee car allowance and overall expense management needs.